algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal.md

 # 4. Functional Requirements

 ## 4.1.
 Assumptions
-- Content will be displayed horizontally.
+- Content
-- Both buildings are connected to the same network.
-- The screens will be connected to the same network.
-- Ethernet is the safest way to connect the screens to the network.
-- The V0 will concern 2 screens.
-- Each screen will be independent from each other.

 ## 4.2.
 Constraints

-- There are 3 shifts per day.
+- There are 3
-- Small shutdown at Christmas time.
-- Wi-Fi sometimes had issues.

 # 5. Personas